datacommonsorg/data/scripts/geolocation/s2cells/README.md

-`s2_mapper` tool maps any CSV that identifies the {lat, lng, date, value} into S2 cells of a chosen level and aggregates the values (per the chosen aggregate function).
+`s2_mapper` tool maps any CSV that identifies the {lat, lng, date, value} into S2 cells of a chosen levels and aggregates the values (per the chosen aggregate function).

 The input is a CSV and a dict of params: